akiran/reddit-clone/README.md

-# Scaffold for live coding meetup talk
+# Scaffold for live coding meetup event

 ### Installation
 Make sure you have nodejs installed.